databendlabs/databend/docs/doc/10-faq/08-how-to-benchmark-with-hyperfine.md

 - Use the `-w/--warmup` & `WARMUP` to perform 3 program executions before the actual benchmarking.
 - And use `-r/--runs` & `RUN` to execute 10 benchmarking runs.
-- Allows to specify ClickHouse compatible service ports for Databend.
+- Allows to specify MySQL compatible service ports for Databend.
 - Need to Specify the input SQL file and the output Markdown file.

 The usage is shown below.
 For executable, run `chmod a+x ./benchmark.sh` first.